-- Don't pour dangerous chemicals down the sink drain. - Don't throw dangerous chemicals in the regular trash.
+- Do not pour dangerous chemicals down the sink drain. - Do not throw dangerous chemicals in the regular trash.

 Chemical Mixing

 - Do set up a special area just for chemical mixing. - Do make sure the mixing area has good ventilation. - Do make sure the mixing area has protective equipment like aprons, gloves, and goggles or other eye protection available. - Do make sure the mixing area has an emergency eye wash and a place nearby to wash your hands.